tenty/mobile_app_to_discord_watcher/README.md

 0 */6 * * * /usr/bin/python3 /path/to/AppWatch/check_tesla_app.py >> /path/to/AppWatch/cron.log 2>&1
 ```

+*Note: `cron.log` file will be created automatically if you use cron for automation.*

 ## Discord Notifications

 - **iOS updates**: White embed color (0xFFFFFF)